 Packing Big Game Meat out of state

 Idaho Outfitters, if you have clients from out of state you need to pay attention to the laws of their state regarding how game can be brought in.
-Washington recently changed their laws and you should account for where your clients are going when you are choosing what to do in the field.
+Last year Washington changed their laws and you should account for where your clients are going when you are choosing what to do in the field.

-OR/CA/NV/MT/WY/UT clients: You may send quarters (no head/spine) or boned‑out meat.
+• OR/CA/NV/MT/WY/UT clients: You may send quarters (no head/spine) or boned‑out meat.

 Links to state-by-state guidance and rules